carson-ricca/smelly-code/README.md

     - Trying to do too much and has too many instance variables.
 - Middle Man:
     - Lots of methods are delegated to other classes
-- Data Clump:
+- Data Class:
-    - Bunches of data clump together in a lot of places.
+  - Classes have nothing but fields, and setters or getters for these fields.
-- Freeloader:
+- Lazy Class:
-    - Class doing little.
+    - Class doing little (initial implementation completed).

 ### Method Level Smells